Jannik-Hoffmann/Brexit-Data-Analysis/readme.md

 ## Insights and Implications

-Our analysis reveals key insights into the Brexit vote:
+My analysis reveals key insights into the Brexit vote:

 1. **Immigration Attitudes Matter**: Anti-immigration sentiments strongly predicted Brexit support, confirming the importance of this issue in the referendum.